dolklaphess/SekiroSaver/README.md

 Press F4 to Save;Press F8 to Load.

 Load only works in Main Menu.
-Save only works in Main Menu or just after the Rest in the game.
+Save only works in Main Menu or just after a Rest or new item acquired in the game.